Man faces charges in Humboldt Park armed carjacking

 article

-CHICAGO - A man is facing felony charges in connection to an armed carjacking in Humboldt Park.
+CHICAGO - A man has been charged in an armed carjacking in Humboldt Park.

-Deangelo Wiggins, 22, is accused of carjacking a 31-year-old man on June 25, Chicago police said.
+Jabaree Bass, 19, is accused of carjacking two women, 19 and 33, on June 28, Chicago police said.

-Police say Wiggins showed a handgun and took the vehicle by force in the 1700 block of North Washtenaw Avenue in East Garfield Park, police said.
+Police say Bass, of North Lawndale took the vehicle by force in the 400 block of North Springfield Avenue.

+He was arrested Tuesday in the 5000 block of West Huron Street in Austin on the West Side.

-Wiggins has been charged with one felony count of vehicular hijacking with an aggravated firearm and possession of a controlled substance.
-He was also charged with one misdemeanor count of driving on a suspended license, police said.
+Bass has been charged with one felony count of vehicular hijacking with an aggravated firearm.

 Advertisement